programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 Exploratory data analysis refers to a category of data analysis approaches where you attempt to sort/filter/experience data in a way that guides your research process, often in the absence of a fully formed statistical model (or even hypothesis!)
 You may begin a research process with a promising set of data, but without a clear sense of its structure, or an understanding of whether certain kinds of analysis would yield findings relevant to a line of inquiry.

 In this lesson, we hope to prepare you to evaluate and use natural language processing methods for your data.
-We focus specifically on sentiment analysis techniques, but also prepare you to evaluate and learn new skills to support your exploratory data analysis process (for example, [mapping correspondence](https://programminghistorian.org/lessons/using-javascript-to-create-maps) or [sonifying data](https://programminghistorian.org/lessons/sonification)).
+We focus specifically on sentiment analysis techniques, while also preparing you to evaluate and learn new skills to support your exploratory data analysis process (for example, [mapping correspondence](https://programminghistorian.org/lessons/using-javascript-to-create-maps) or [sonifying data](https://programminghistorian.org/lessons/sonification)).
 To accomplish this, we will focus on using **Python 3** and its standard libraries, along with **NLTK (the Natural Language Toolkit)** and **pandas**.

 Our goal in this lesson are as follows: